Donor-Acceptor Interactions Research Group

 Research activity of the group is aimed at the study of the thermodynamic properties of gaseous oxyacid salts and complex oxide systems allowing to improve the existing thermodynamic databases and essential for the development of new inorganic composites with special thermal properties.

-The following lines are developed: mass spectrometric study of the vaporization processes of inorganic compounds at temperatures up to 3000 K. Determining of the thermodynamic properties of gaseous oxides of chemical elements and of the oxyacid salts.
-The study of the vaporization processes and thermal destruction of heat-resistant construction materials; determining of molecular masses and structures of different compounds, including inorganic adducts, and calculation of energies of chemical bonds.
+The following lines are developed: mass spectrometric study of the vaporization processes of inorganic compounds at temperatures up to 3000 K; determining of the thermodynamic properties of gaseous oxides of chemical elements and of the oxyacid salts; vaporization processes and thermal destruction of heat-resistant construction materials; determining of molecular masses and structures of different compounds, including inorganic adducts, and calculation of energies of chemical bonds.

 The main focuses of scientific work are the studying of the mechanism of nanoparticles formation in aqueous and non-aqueous solutions, and the using of heteroepitaxial processes and surfactants for regulation of the stage of nucleation and breakage of the chain of chemical transformations.